benjhardy/Bash_ToDoList_Creator/README.md

 to .bashrc in your home directory.

-This is useful if you dont want to 'cat' the actual date. i.e.
+This is useful if you don't want to 'cat' the actual date. i.e.

 ```bash
 $ cat 2020-08-31